13 Personal Injury Claim Mistakes Car Accident Victims Make The purpose of this curated list of common personal injury claim mistakes is to alert you

 - Attendant care services (personal support worker) over and above that funded by the Accident Benefits carrier.

-Loss of income above and beyond what is provided for through Income Replacement Benefits (IBR).
+- Loss of income above and beyond what is provided for though Income Replacement Benefits (IBR).

 - Loss of competitive advantage and loss of business opportunity